gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 But we didn't, not for a whole week.
 Cathé was furious with me for keeping us there so late, although nothing happened because of it.
 She was jealous too, really jealous instead of jealous-proud.
 When we go to picnics, boys talk to her to ask about me.
-It's not my fault---I certainly don't encourage them---but I understand why it hurts her feelings.
+It's not my fault—I certainly don't encourage them—but I understand why it hurts her feelings.
 This must have been ten times worse than that.